oluwalademi/spaceship-exostrike-void-assault/README.md

-**Note:** An intense spaceship battles across the galaxy.
-This project has been discontinued to prioritize an ongoing project.
+**Note:** This project has been discontinued to prioritize an ongoing project.

 # **Spaceship Exostrike Void Assault – Multiplayer Space Shooter Game**